iliyasalve/Weather_Telegram_Bot/README.md

 >
 > Translation of messages is carried out thanks to the library [translate](https://pypi.org/project/translate/)

+> [!IMPORTANT]
+> All necessary libraries that require installation are stored in the requirements.txt file.

 > [!NOTE]
 > This code ran and worked correctly on Windows 10.